 Lingual (inside) braces are also an option for those who are concerned by the look of Labial (outside) braces.
 Have a look at the different options we have for those needing an orthodontist in London

 Braces are becoming increasingly trendier amongst kids – we have even had siblings of our younger patients complain that they have to wait their turn to get braces after seeing their older brother or sister enjoying the look of theirs!

 Orthodontic treatment, from initial appointment through each set of braces and ongoing consultations, will come with a four-figure price tag.

 At the Dental Surgery, we are completely open with our prices, you can see them here.
 However, it is impossible to give an exact figure for braces as the level of work and type of braces will vary by patient.

 We offer a payment plan whereby half the fee can be paid upfront, with the remainder paid over 10 months with 0% interest.

 If a potential patient has misaligned teeth, and if braces could benefit them, then they are clearly worth it, the advantages are so great, many can be truly life-enhancing!

-If you would like to discuss options further, please do get in touch with us at The Dental Surgery, we are based in the City of London and contactable on 020 7680 1800 or visit this page.
+If you would like to discuss options further, please do get in touch with us at The Dental Surgery in the City of London.